mirage/mirage-www/tmpl/wiki/xen-boot.md

 * Log out of instance
 * Create EBS snapshot `ec2-create-snapshot ${VOLUME}`
-* You can stop the running mirco instance now
+* You can stop the running micro instance now
 * Register your AMI using `ec2-register --snapshot ${SNAPSHOT} --kernel aki-4e7d9527 --architecture x86_64` Note the familiar kernel id: This is the pv-grub kernel that is also used in `script/ec2.sh`.
 * Start your EBS backed MirageOS kernel in a micro instance: `ec2-run-instances ${EBSAMI} -k mirage -t t1.micro`